edmharx/python_review/README.md

-This repository contains a collection of utility scripts written in Python, including a Temperature Calculator, an Ohm's Law Calculator, and a Diamond Shape Maker.
-Each script provides specific functionality, making it easy to perform various calculations and generate shapes.
+This repository contains  the collection of scripts written in Python as a reviewer, including a Temperature Calculator, an Ohm's Law Calculator, and a Diamond Shape Maker.

 ## Table of Contents